|

 Equipment Recommendations:

-Bring all of your camera equipment
+Bring all camera equipment

 including